wasabi805/webpack-babel-typescript-tailwind/README.md

+## About this Repository...

+This repo contains a working copy of webpack configured with support for typescript via babel.
+The Webpack configuartion also includes loaders and support for jest, ts-loader, htmlWebpackPlugin, file-loader, url-loader, style-loader, css-loader, sass-loader, and clean-webpack-plugin.

+This project was intended to document the process of configuring webpack and is intended as a guide to get up and running with using webpack on it's own or as a base to intergrate a front end framework such as React or tailwind.
+It can also be used as a template or broiler plate as well.

+I documented the configuration and installation at various steps, primarily as each loader or plugin was succesfully configured.
+This documentation isn't intended to be a definitive guide to configuring webpack rather, these were notes I took along the way on what worked for me and on some of the pitfalls that might prevent myself or another developer from getting webpack running.
+If there were examples in any of the offical documenation, I made sure to link them to the source.

+If you happen to clone this repo, wish you luck on whatever project your working on and please pass on the knowledge you obtain to your fellow developers.

+# About the Documentaion
+The README.md file in the master branch contains the entire copy of the documentaion.
+Each branch contains the documentation respective to the topic.

+# About Scripts

+Just a gentile reminder, if you decide to clone this repository run:

+    npm i

+This will pull in all the node_module dependencies

+To run Typescript:

+    npm run typescript

+To run prettier:

+    npm run format

+To bundle with webpack:

+    npm run webpack

+To run Jest:

+    npm run test

 ## Setting Up Webpack, To Get Started ... | 01

 Core Concepts: go throught this page to have a minimal set up for webpack.config.js | [core concepts](https://webpack.js.org/concepts/#entry)